• Skip to primary navigation

 Ingredients

-ground beef, ketchup, oats, and a green pepper.
+ground beef, oats, green pepper, and other ingredients.

 • I used 80% lean ground beef for this recipe.
 85% lean works, too.